 - The possibilities of mobile working should be used as a priority.
 Release from work may only be granted if, in a specific individual case, employees are not able to do telework or to work on campus.
 Employees who, during childcare, are able to perform a significant part of their individual regular working time (e.g., a part of telework or on-campus work) will continue to be released within the scope of their individual regular working time.

 - Positive working time balances (extra work, overtime, and flexitime credits) must be settled and the leave remaining from 2019 must be taken primarily. (§ 29 (3) clause 2 TV-L/ TVöD).

 Please use this form for applications for unpaid leave of absence with entitlement to compensation.

-4) If, after having exhausted these possibilities (if necessary, using the hardship regulations), further days off are required for childcare, a short-term leave of absence from work with a waiver of payment can be granted, § 29, Subsection 3, Sentence 2 TVöD, or special leave according to § 28 TVöD.
+4) If, after having exhausted these possibilities further days off are required for childcare, a short-term leave of absence from work with a waiver of payment can be granted, § 29, subsection 3, sentence 2 TVöD, or special leave can be taken according to § 28 TVöD.

-Neither for civil servants nor for employees covered by collective bargaining agreements is there a need to take their leave of absence or special leave in one piece.
+Neither for civil servants nor for employees covered by collective bargaining agreements is there a need for taking their leave of absence or special leave in one piece.
 It is possible to take individual days.
 If the regular weekly working time is not distributed over five working days, the proportion increases or decreases accordingly.